joomlatools/joomlatools-vagrant/README.md

 	$ vagrant ssh

-Site Manager
+Joomla Site Manager
 ------------

-This is a script developed by Joomlatools to ease the creation of Joomla sites.
+This is a script developed by Joomlatools to ease the management of Joomla sites from command line.

-To use it, SSH into the box and then run
+To create a site with it, SSH into the box and then run

-    sitemanager create testsite
+    joomla create testsite

 Add the following line into your /etc/hosts file